Aalto5G/yale/README.md

 network protocol parsing.
 Network protocols can easily be parsed with a LL(1) parser with a parser state dependent lexer.

-Nevertheless, a quote "never say never" is applicable here.
-There is a possibility that some day LALR will be supported in addition to LL(1).
-It is expected LALR would be used only by those who absolutely need it for the grammar.
+Later on, it was actually realized that a streaming incremental callback system cannot be easily implemented for LALR parsers because LALR parsers do not have full information about the context, as they deduce it when seeing symbols on the go.
+However, LL(1) may easily support a streaming incremental callback system.

 # Performance

-YaLe parses HTTP headers at a rate of 3.6 gigabits per seconds on a modern computer, using a single thread.
+YaLe parses HTTP headers at a rate of 3.3 gigabits per seconds on a modern computer, using a single thread.
 Different threads can parse concurrently different connections, so it won't take many connections to reach line rate.
 Note also that HTTP body does not require as much parsing as HTTP headers, if implementing deep packet inspection for the full HTTP data stream.

-YaLe generates the HTTP parser in about 0.1 seconds.
+The Python version of YaLe generated the HTTP parser in about 0.1 seconds.
 The exact time taken depends on the version of Python used (Python 2 being faster than Python 3).
 However, both Python 2 and Python 3 generate equivalent parsers with equivalent parsing-time performance.
+Note that currently, the Python version of YaLe is unsupported.
+The C version generates a parser in few milliseconds.